bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 We just tried to mint ourselves a bunch of tokens, but the recipient appeared to be some new address we hadn't seen before (not "Friel").
 Furthermore, the transaction failed because the Token Program told us that it could not parse this new address as a token account.
 What's going on here?

 On Solana, our token balances are each stored in their own unique accounts.
-These accounts are called [Associated Token Accounts](https://spl.solana.com/associated-token-account), and their addresses are derived from the address of their owner.
+These accounts are called [Associated Token Accounts](https://spl.solana.com/associated-token-account), and their addresses are derived from the addresses of their owner and the mint itself.
 In my case, I derived `Et3bNDxe2wP1yE5ao6mMvUByQUHg8nZTndpJNvfKLdCb` from my main "Friel" account.
 The issue is that when we asked the Token Program to mint us some tokens, it derived this new address but did not recognize it as an Associated Token Account for our newly created mint.
 Instead, it just appeared as a standard empty account.
 Let's go ahead and fix this with:

 ```bash
 spl-token create-account <PASTE-YOUR-MINT-ADDRESS-HERE>